Faizaan-Nasir/Library/README.md

 - The data of each student is stored respectively with his student ID number.
 - If the student returns the book after the 'Date of Return' has been crossed, the programme recognizes this.
 - The programme automatically calculates the amount to be paid as penalty if the 'Date of Return' has been crossed.
+- This webpage stores information locally on the user's machine only.
+The same data is not available anywhere else or on anyone else's machine.
+Even though I'm the author, I cannot see the data stored of this webpage by any other user.
 ## Some points to note:
 - All fields except the 'Date of Issue' are mandatory.
 - Enter all the dates in the format of dd/mm/yyyy (07/09/2022 instead of 7/9/22).
 This is necessary as otherwise the programme will fail to work correctly.
 - This webpage is not based on a database and stores all the data on local cache.
 If you wish to use this webpage, clearing your cache on your browser will delete all the data.
+- This webpage stores information locally on the user's machine only.
+The same data is not available anywhere else or on anyone else's machine.
+This means that you cannot access the same data if you wish to, on some other machine. (subject to changes on future developments)
 ## From a technical perspective:
 - The design of this page is still being worked on.
 - I have absolutely no clue on how to work on databases and thus am using windows local storage to store the data.